-These procedures can lead to a slight reduction in adipose tissue after repeated use.
-A tightening of the skin or a reduction of the breast tissue cannot be achieved by non-invasive procedures such as cryolipolysis.
-Non-invasive procedures are only suitable for treating a slight increase in adipose tissue in the male breast.
-In this case, in contrast to real gynecomastia, one speaks of false gynecomastia.
-This is also known under the terms pseudogynecomastia or pseudo-gynecomastia or lipomastia.
-For more information on pseudogynecomastia and treatment, see the dedicated pseudogynecomastia page.
+These procedures may result in a slight reduction in fat tissue after repeated use.
+A tightening of the skin or a reduction of breast tissue cannot be achieved by non-invasive procedures such as cryolipolysis.
+Non-invasive procedures are only suitable for the treatment of a slight increase in fatty tissue in the male breast.
+In this case, in contrast to true gynecomastia, we speak of false gynecomastia.
+This is also known under the terms pseudogynecomastia or pseudogynecomastia or lipomastia.
+For more information on pseudogynecomastia and treatment, see the related pseudogynecomastia page.

 How is gynecomastia divided into stages?